White Bean Tuna Salad

 • Add more red wine vinegar and lemon juice if desired along with salt and black pepper to taste.

-• Serve with sliced or torn lettuce, butter lettuce, spinach or arugula and lemon wedges.
-Garnish with a few slivers of red onion and you’re done!
+• Serve tossed with sliced or torn lettuce, butter lettuce, spinach or arugula and lemon wedges.
+Garnish with a few slivers of red onion, and you’re done!

-• MAKE AHEAD: The salad will taste best within 1-2 days but I’ve enjoyed it just as much on day 3.
-If storing, don’t add any lettuce or greens as those will just wilt.
+• MAKE AHEAD: The salad will taste best within 1 to 2 days, but I enjoyed it just as much on day 3.
+When storing the salad in the refrigerator, don’t add any lettuce or greens because those will wilt.

 Tuna, White Bean and Artichoke Salad in serving bowl on blue background.